varunnarayan/Pulsar-Imaging/README.md

 This program currently supports cutouts from VLASS, 2MASS, SDSS and Pan-STARRS (in the case that SDSS does not cover the requested RA and DEC).

 TODO:
-add marker for pulsar on jpegs (SDSS, PS)
+Add a marker for pulsar on jpegs (SDSS, PS)
-ra and dec on jpegs doesnt work
+Ra and dec on jpegs doesnt work
-size of image flawed-no universal instance variable
+Size of image flawed-no universal instance variable
-scaling off
+Scaling off
-code sometimes just hangs or stops working for no apparent reason
+Code sometimes hangs in case of position not found in a survey- needs more error handling
-if vlass image is split between two frames i.e crab nebula, will crash. need to change size in that case
+If the vlass image is split between two frames i.e with the crab nebula, it will crash.
+The image size needs to be changed in that case.
-wrong/incomplete fits files returned in certain cases
+Wrong/incomplete fits files returned in certain cases

 TEXTFILE FORMAT
 ra(00h00m00s) dec(00d00m00s) name vlass 2mass sdss